Azure/azure-batch-cli-extensions/doc/outputFiles.md

-# Output files
+# Output files to a file group

-When adding a task, you can now declare a list of output files to be automatically uploaded to an Azure Storage container of your choice.

-An output file description can be added to a task or Job Manager task (or the taskFactory.repeatTask):
+When specifying output files for your tasks, you can now specify a file group to upload the outputs.

 ```json
 {
   "id" : "2",